emosheeep/vite-plugin-lib-inject-css/README.md

 # Command Line Tool (Prefer)

-The `ds` command will be available after you installed this package globally.
+The `ds` command which means `depscan` will be available after you installed this package globally.

 ```sh
 pnpm i -g circular-dependency-scanner # or npm/yarn